clement-berard/node-red-contrib-js-philips-tv-control/README.md

 or with the palette manager in Node-RED.

+## Prerequisites

+You need to have valid digest credentials to access your TV.

+_How to in progress..._

 ## Features

 Many feature are missing, but the package is growing.
 Here is the list of the current features: